kscalelabs/store/CONTRIBUTING.md

 ### Google Client ID

-You will need to set `REACT_APP_GOOGLE_CLIENT_ID`.
+You will need to set `VITE_APP_GOOGLE_CLIENT_ID`.
 To do this, first create a Google client id (see [this LogRocket post](https://blog.logrocket.com/guide-adding-google-login-react-app/)).
 Then create a `.env.local` file in the `frontend` directory and add the following line:

 ```
-REACT_APP_GOOGLE_CLIENT_ID=your-client-id
+VITE_APP_GOOGLE_CLIENT_ID=your-client-id
 ```

-Additionally, you should set `REACT_APP_BACKEND_URL` to the URL of the FastAPI backend.
+Additionally, you should set `VITE_APP_BACKEND_URL` to the URL of the FastAPI backend.
 This should be `http://127.0.0.1:8080` when developing locally.

 ## Testing